chesslogical/chesslogical/README.md

 # Best lang-

 From web dev to anything, Rust is objectively superior.
 Ai will one day poop out a superior lang for sure, but for now the combo of Ai and the ultra strict Rust compiler produces superior code.
 Any lang that compiles junk code without halting is profoundly inferior.
 The combo of ai and the rust compiler work together and give you an awesome app...even if you do not know a thing about coding !!!
+If the strict Rust compiler halts with error, feed the error back to ai.
+This is a GOOD thing, as it makes sure your code is right!
+It sometimes happens 10 or more times in a row but it is a GOOD thing !

 ![3](https://github.com/user-attachments/assets/92b503f2-5576-4a9e-87a8-1ef612393cb5)